DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 1. Order definition in YAML file
 2. class responsible for executing order

-Whole process was made as simple as possible, so each mentioned thing reduces to few easy steps
+Whole process was made as simple as possible, so each mentioned stage was reduced to few easy steps.

-**In this example we will create "take_photo" order that will save recent photo from camera after call.**
+**In this example we will create a "take_photo" order which will save recent photo from camera after a call.**

 #### 1. Order definition in YAML file
 Go to